SkygearIO/guides/chat/basics/js.md

 ```
 Messages are queried by `limit` and `beforeTime` in this call:

-1. **limit (number, optional, default=50)**: It's the number of messages the call will return.
+1. **limit: number, optional, default=50** - It's the number of messages the call will return.
 If the number is too large, it may result in timeout.
-2. **beforeTime(date)**: It specify from which time the query should get the message.
+2. **beforeTime: date** - It specify from which time the query should get the message.

 ## Message receipt status